RealKevinApetrei/GUI-Hangman/README.md

   word5
   ```
 - ***NOTE:** DO NOT INCLUDE ANY SEPERATORS FOR THE WORDS, EACH WORD IS ON A NEW LINE*

-## Notes
-If you would like a MacOS executable I publish one when requested since I do not have a MacOS Machine Available.

 #### There are 4 difficulties:
   - Easy (Includes 250 Common Words)